OnTRACK Centre of Research Excellence

 - You want to make a real difference to the health and wellbeing of older Aboriginal and Torres Strait Islander People and their communities

-- You’re planning a PhD (or Masters) and have an interest in the OnTRACK CRE research program
+- You’re planning a PhD (or Masters) or have an interest in the OnTRACK research program

 - You want to be part of a strong, welcoming and collaborative team with great expertise

-We’re open to engaging with scholars from anywhere in Australia.
+We’re open to engaging with any First Nations people who may have a background in health as well as researchers from anywhere in Australia.

 If you have any queries, or would like to get in touch, please contact our project coordinator: